premchander-revature/interviewquestions/.NET FULL STACK/Scripting fundamentals.md

 - To copy the file

   - `$ cp file1 test`         - It copies file1 to test directory.
-  - `$ cp file1 file1.bak`    - It takes backup of file1.
+  - `$ cp file1 file1.bak`    - It takes a backup of file1.

 - To move the file